 When you want to disconnect the device, click the icon ONCE, wait a second.
 A tiny window will pop up listing the USB devices that can be removed.
 Choose the one you want to remove and click it ONCE.
 Wait a second or two and you will see a Safe to remove notification.
 If you see a different notification, you need to close any windows associated with the device.
 If that does not result in an OK to remove, you will need to restart your computer, removing it when it is in a shut down state.

 There have been three USB standards: 1.1, 2.0 and now 3.0.
 You want to buy USB 3 capable devices only.
 Sooner or later, you will have a computer that is 3.0 compatible.
 You probably don’t now.
 3.0 is theoretically capable of moving data at 5 times the speed of 2.0.
-You can tell which version each port is on your computer by examining the small plastic rectangle in it.
+On some computers you can tell which version each port is on your computer by examining the small plastic rectangle in it.
 If it is blue, it is 3.0.